jhgarner/Xest-Window-Manager/src/README.md

 ## Config.hs

 A fairly simple module which defines some of the data types and functions used in the config file provided by the user.
+Dhall is used to read the config file.

 ## Lib.hs